 - Many people look at a pontoon boat and think it is amazing and they want it, but they do not consider if the size is the right fit for them.

-- For example, if you want a boat that can seat ten people then you will want to avoid buying a pontoon boat that is within the 18 feet to 20 feet zone.
-If you did not know this before, then it is a good thing that you do know.
+- For example, if you want a boat that can seat ten people on the deck then you will want to avoid buying a new pontoon boat that is within the 18 feet to 20 feet zone.
+Knowing the number of people you’ll usually have on board is an important consideration.
 Below is a good scale for measurement that you should be familiar with.

 - For 2 through 6 people= 18 feet to 20 feet.